-The Trader Joe’s business model of selling hard-to-find items without charging suppliers a shelf fee is part of what makes its selections so affordable.
-The company buys directly from suppliers, and in volume, which also helps lower expenditures.
-So if you’re pining for some granola or organic pasta, but Whole Foods seems beyond your budget, swing by your local Trader Joe’s to see what you can afford.
+Trader Joe’s business model of selling hard-to-find items without charging suppliers a shelf fee is a part of what makes its selections so affordable.
+The company buys directly from suppliers, and in volume, which also helps lower costs.

 You won’t find as many organic fruits and vegetables at Trader Joe’s as you would at Whole Foods, but you will find better savings.